GT Fish & Oyster

 GT Fish & Oyster has a small plates menu meant for sharing, and it works well when you want to order a bunch of seafood in River North, and don’t want to spend a ton of money.
 The oysters are fantastic, and you should get an array to start things off.
 And the rest of the seafood dishes will not do you wrong.
 We recommend going heavy on the small dishes (like the oyster po boy sliders and fish tacos) and mix in a larger plate or two depending on the size of your party.

 The dinner vibes at GT remind us of cocktail attire yachting, which is a new term we just made up.
-Think nautical themed restaurant, but instead of white or pastel colors you might associate with sailing, GT is heavy on the black coloring, dimly lit, boasts black seats, wood tables, and gives off a trendy but not overly fancy feel.
-The decor doesn't change during the day, but a lot of natural sunlight softens the mood and makes for a more casual lunch or brunch - both of which are acceptable times to visit GT.
+Think nautical-themed restaurant, but instead of white or pastel colors you might associate with sailing, GT is dimly lit, has black seats, wood tables, and gives off a trendy but not overly fancy feel.
+The decor doesn’t change during the day, but a lot of natural sunlight softens the mood and makes for a more casual feel.

 This seems self explanatory, but they have a nice selection to choose from.